oobabooga/text-generation-webui/docs/Extensions.md

     'value': ["", ""]
 }
 ```
-This is only relevant in chat mode.
-If your extension sets `input_hijack['state']` to `True` at any moment, the next call to `modules.chat.chatbot_wrapper` will use the values inside `input_hijack['value']` as the user input for text generation.
+This is only used in chat mode.
+If your extension sets `input_hijack['state'] = True` at any moment, the next call to `modules.chat.chatbot_wrapper` will use the values inside `input_hijack['value']` as the user input for text generation.
 See the `send_pictures` extension above for an example.

-Additionally, your extension can set the value to be a callback, in the form of `def cb(text: str, visible_text: str) -> [str, str]`.
+Additionally, your extension can set the value to be a callback in the form of `def cb(text: str, visible_text: str) -> [str, str]`.
 See the `multimodal` extension above for an example.

 ## Using multiple extensions at the same time